 Gerard, “There, blood all over the place.”

-“You don’t decapitate someone and take the head and body elsewhere anyway.
-More like leave one or the other to make ID difficult, unless it is a message to a third person.”
+“You don’t decapitate someone and take the head and body elsewhere anyway.”

 Gerard, “That is true, Katya.
 I hope you have no experience in it.”